Generic Name: pantoprazole (pan-TOE-pra-zole)

 Gas; headache; joint pain; mild diarrhea or stomach pain; nausea; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); bloody or watery stools; bone pain; chest pain; fast or irregular heartbeat; fever, chills, or sore throat; pain, redness, swelling, tenderness, or warmth at the injection site; red, swollen, blistered, or peeling skin; severe or persistent diarrhea or stomach pain; severe or persistent nausea or vomiting; stomach cramps; symptoms of liver problems (eg, yellowing of the skin or eyes, dark urine, pale stools, nausea, loss of appetite, unusual tiredness); unexplained weight loss; unusual bruising or bleeding; vision changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); bloody or watery stools; bone pain; chest pain; fast or irregular heartbeat; fever, chills, or sore throat; pain, redness, swelling, tenderness, or warmth at the injection site; red, swollen, blistered, or peeling skin; severe or persistent diarrhea or stomach pain; severe or persistent nausea or vomiting; stomach cramps; symptoms of kidney problems (eg, not able to pass urine, change in the amount of urine produced, blood in the urine, a big weight gain); symptoms of liver problems (eg, yellowing of the skin or eyes, dark urine, pale stools, nausea, loss of appetite, unusual tiredness); unexplained weight loss; unusual bruising or bleeding; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.